marcinWojtczak/marcinWojtczak/README.md

 ### Hi there 👋, my name is Marcin
+I'm personal tariner and begginer developer.
+I have decide to change my career path.
+For last 2 years I have been focusing on developing my skills as a developer.

-- 🔭 I’m currently working as a personal trainer
+- 🔭 I work as a personal trainer,
-- 🌱 I’m currently learning PYTHON, DJANGO, JAVASCRIPTS
+- 🌱 I’m currently improving my PYTHON and DJANGO skills
 - 📫 How to reach me: marcinwojtczak.pure@gmail.com
 - 😄 Pronouns: he / him